 - Large Capacity Transformer & Specially Designed Heat Sink: The stereo receiver utilizes a large capacity power transformer built for clarity.
 The heat sink is specially designed to maximize air intake, keeping the amplifier circuit cool to reduce distortion and increase reliability

 DCAC (Digital Theater Auto Calibration): Digital Cinema Auto Calibration (DCAC) automatically optimizes sound based on where you sit in relation to your speakers, to help give you the best from your home theater system.
 The included microphone plugs into the receiver's front-panel 3.5mm mic input and then automatically checks for speaker connections, adjusts the speaker output levels, calculates the distance from each speaker to the listening position, and distinguishes frequency characteristics of each speaker.
 You can also choose to manually adjust the AV receiver's speaker settings.

 Digital Signal Processing (DSP) & Supported Digital Audio Formats: The STR-DH590 incorporates a powerful DSP that supports the latest surround sound formats and ensures the highest accuracy in the decoding of a variety of Dolby Digital, DTS, DSD & PCM audio formats.
-The digital audio formats that this receiver can decode depend on the digital audio output jacks of the connected device.
-This receiver supports the following audio formats -
+The digital audio formats that this receiver can decode depending on the digital audio output jacks of the connected device.
+This receiver supports the following audio formats:

 |Digital Audio Connector||Audio Signal Type||Audio Signal Format|

 |HDMI (4 Inputs/1 Output)||Linear PCM||2ch to 8ch, 32-192kHz, 16/20/24-bit|